 Do you want to know how credit cards can help to save money?
 If so, then have a look at the below-given section.

-1. Sign-up bones: One of the reasons why people apply for so many credit cards in the holiday season is because of the sign-up bonus.
-Sign-up bonus can be anything.
-It can be cash back, free hotel stays, free flights or any other benefit.
+1. Sign-up bonus: One of the reasons why people apply for so many credit cards in the holiday season is because of the sign-up bonus.
+The sign-up bonus can be anything.
+It can be cashback, free hotel stays, free flights or any other benefit.
 All you need to do is spend a specific amount on the credit card within the first few months of getting it.
 If you can fulfill this criterion, the bonus is yours.

 3. Zero percent introductory rate card: It’s a myth that all credit cards have very high-interest rates.
 There are zero percent interest introductory rates on many credit cards.
 You can use them as a convenient option when you’re in credit card debt.

 Balance transfer credit cards charge zero percent interest on your purchases for the first 21 months.
 This means you don’t have to pay any interest as long as you pay off the outstanding balance before the introductory period ends.

 Suppose you’re paying 22% interest on a credit card and owe $7500 in total.
 You can transfer $7500 to a card with a 0% interest rate.
 This means you don’t have to pay a 22% interest rate anymore.
 This is your total savings.
 Just pay off the outstanding balance within 21 months and you’ll be debt-free.